 Break was great after the hard hike.
 The wind blows hard up there, we are meeting about 50 meters lower.
 During our journey, Johnny explains why there are big pits.
 It is for catching rain and humidity.
 The big reserves of water for Lebanon come from these places.

 Sun is shining significantly, that is why I am hiding my face behind Arab scarf and I am also trying to drink a lot of water and juice.

 After walking down, nobody kept talking.
 Even thought, I am asking Johnny whether he met some Slovaks during 25 years of his career.
 He said no, that he only met our brothers Czechs.
 It made me think if I was the first Slovak who climbed this mountain because Johnny climbed this mountain more than thousand times and he is only official guide here.
-I did not find any information about climbing this mountain in Slovak language, so I am probably first Slovakian on the highest peak of Lebanon.
+I did not find any information about climbing this mountain in Slovak language, so I am probably first Slovakian on the highest peak of Lebanon, but I am not 100% sure.
 It is hard to believe, but there are still some places that can be discovered.
 It is fascinating when you realize this.
 One more thing about Johnny´s career - climbing the mountain more than one thousand times.
 Theoretically, is possible (one elderly Austrian guy climbed the highest mountain of Small Carphatians - Hundsheimer Berg more than 3000 times!
 The difference between elevation of these two peaks is more than 2500 meters, but climbing the Ournat does not have to be big challenge for experienced tourists, because it is basically hiking in higher elevation.
 According to my abilities and motivation I can tell that one climb was enough for me.